jimburton/scrabble/README.md

   + The `Main` module contains the `startGame` function and the `playGame` and `takeTurn` functions that play the game.
-	The use of `getLine` in `takeTurn` means that if you try to use the backspace key when entering a move it will show up as garbage.
+	The use of `getLine` in `takeTurn` means that if you try to use the backspace key when entering a move it will show up as garbage (we'll fix this in the next version).
 	Type carefully or you will have to quit the game with `Ctrl-C` and start again.
   + To toggle the display of bonus squares on the board (double and triple letter squares, double and triple word squares), go to the `takeTurn` function and  change the boolean in the call to `printBoard` from `False` to `True`.